Documenting your core Business Processes has endless benefits, but these are the six headliners:

 - Get them to help you document the key steps required to complete the work you have asked them to do.

 You never know what will happen to the people you rely on to keep your business going and growing.
 The last thing you want is to find your business stuck because you unexpectedly lose the holder of knowledge that is central to running your business.
-A sustainable, growing business is one that does not rely on any one operator to keep things moving.
+A sustainable, growing business does not rely on anyone operator to keep things moving.

 Tips for creating effective instructions:

 - Slow down!
 Take notice of every movement.
 Every click.
 Every action.
 Each one needs to be recorded.